 The sections described below are spread across several tabs.
-Click the tab links at left, or the Next and Prev buttons, to navigate among tabs.
-Click Save when you've configured your Collector.
+Click the tab links at left, or the Next and Prev buttons, to navigate among

 Discover script: Script to discover which objects/files to collect.
 This script should output one task per line in stdout.
+Discovery is especially important in a distributed deployment, where the Leader must track all tasks, and must guarantee that each is run by a single Worker.
+See Examples below.